GEWONN/trust-network-guidelines-v02/docs/procedure.md

 ## Participants  ![Importance Rating 2](images/rating5.png)
-The number of participants should be determined by a power calculation based on the effect size of interest (e.g., see [Brysbaert & Stevens, 2018](https://doi.org/10.5334/joc.10)).
+The number of participants should ideally be determined by a power calculation based on the effect size of interest (e.g., see [Brysbaert & Stevens, 2018](https://doi.org/10.5334/joc.10)).
 Note that there are differences in power considerations when investigating individual differences (e.g., see [Hedge et al. (2018)](https://doi.org/10.3758/s13428-017-0935-1)).
 Also, the reliability of the measure of interest could be relevant for considerations regarding the number of participants.

 There are no fixed rules about inclusion criteria.
 If the aim is to minimise inter-individual differences and examine differences on the word (or non-word) level, criteria can maximise similarity between participants (e.g., age, level of education).
 Possible recruitment strategies could be a convenience sample (e.g., undergraduate students), online platforms, or snowball sampling.